-We thank our various private law firms and other community legal centres colleagues, and those at Victoria Legal Aid, for providing our clients and us with pro bono advice and support.
-We also thank the staff of the Federation of Community Legal Centres (Victoria) and of the National Association of Community Legal Centres (NACLC), the members of Disability Advocacy Victoria Inc. (DAV Inc.), VicDAN (Vic Disability Advocacy Network), other advocacy organisations, the staff and members of the Disability Advocacy Network Australia (DANA), of the Disability Advocacy Resource Unit (DARU), the Self Advocacy Resource Unit (SARU), VCOSS and the Law Institute of Victoria (LIV), for all of their valuable work, collaboration and support.
+We are also extremely grateful for the valuable work, collaboration and support that we have received from other colleagues.
+In particular, we thank our various private law firm and other community legal centres colleagues, and those at Victoria Legal Aid, for providing our clients and us with pro bono advice and support.
+We also thank the staff of the Federation of Community Legal Centres (Victoria) and of the National Association of Community Legal Centres (Victoria) and of the National Association of Community Legal Centres (Victoria) and of the National Association of Community Legal Centres (NACLC), the members of Disability Advocacy Victoria Inc. (DAV Inc.), VicDAN (Vic Disability Advocacy Network), other advocacy organisations, the staff and members of the Disability Advocacy Network Australia (DANA), of the Disability Advocacy Resource Unit (DARU), the Self Advocacy Resource Unit (SARU), VCOSS, the Geelong Law Association and the Law Institute of Victoria (LIV).

-We also thank Phil Grace, of Grace Information Technology, who once again provided Villamanta with much appreciated and prompt support and assistance with our computer system.
+Once more this year we thank Phil Grace, of Grace Information Technology, for providing Villamanta with much appreciated and timely support and assistance with our computer system, and Rohan Mitchell of 1024 Pty.
+Ltd., for support with our IVO data base.

-This year Villamanta has continued to observe and comment on various systemic issues affecting people who have a disability.
-In particular we have noticed continuing education and school integration-related problems for children who have a disability and we have worked, often in collaboration with others, to try to assist these families.
-We are particularly concerned about the inappropriate use of restraint and seclusion for school children who have a disability and continue to work to end this completely unacceptable practice.
-We noted last year the introduction of a position of Principal Practice Leader (Education), reporting to the Senior Practitioner (Disability) in the Office of Professional Practice (DHHS), as part of the Special Needs Plan for Victorian schools, and continue to await signs of any positive impact this may have on this extremely unacceptable problem.
+Villamanta has continued - often in collaboration with colleague organisations and networks to observe and comment on various systemic issues affecting people who have a disability.
+Particularly, we have noticed continuing education and school integration-related problems for children who have a disability and we have worked, often jointly with others, to try to assist the affected students and their families, and to bring these issues to public attention and lobby the relevant politicians and bureaucrats about them.
+In particular, highly inappropriate use of restraint and seclusion for school children who have a disability continues to be a major problem and we, and our colleagues, continue to work to end this completely unacceptable practice.
+Two years ago we noted the introduction of a position of Principal Practice Leader (Education), reporting to the Senior Practitioner (Disability) in the Office of Professional Practice (DHHS), as part of the Special Needs Plan for Victorian schools.
+We continue to await signs of any positive impact this may have on this completely inexcusable problem.

-We have continued to work on the ongoing situation of disadvantage of parents who have a disability who are involved in the Child Protection system, and to try to achieve some improved outcomes for these clients and their children.
-We also continue to be gravely concerned about the appalling instances of abuse of people living in supported accommodation and in other institutional settings, and to work on this extremely serious issue.
+We have also done further work on the ongoing situation of disadvantage of parents who have a disability who are involved in the Child Protection system, trying to achieve some improved outcomes for these clients and their children.
+We also continue to be gravely concerned about the appalling instances of abuse and neglect of people living in supported accommodation and in other institutional settings, and to work on this extremely serious issue.